nla-group/classix/docs/source/quickstart.rst

 ======================================
 Clustering is a widely-used unsupervised learning technique to find patterns and structures in data.
 The applications of clustering are wide-ranging,  including areas like finance, traffic, civil engineering, and bioinformatics.
 Clustering algorithms aim to group the data points into distinct clusters such that points within a cluster share similar characteristics on the basis of spatial properties, while points in two distinct clusters are less similar.
 It might be easy for a human to perceive the clusters with a small sample in a small (1 or 2) dimensional space, however, in practice, the real world data with increasing dimensions and size of the data usually make a human out of reach.
 Considering data provided with labels are considerably rare and expensive, reliable and easy-to-tune explainable clustering methods are highly desirable.

-A novel clustering method called CLASSIX was proposed which shares features with both distance and density-based methods.
-It can handle arbitrarily shaped clusters without specifying the number of clusters in advance.
-The method comprises two phases: aggregation and merging.
-In the aggregation phase, data points are sorted along their first principal axis and then grouped using a greedy aggregation technique.
-The aggregation phase is followed by the merging of overlapping groups into clusters using either a distance or density-based criterion.
-The density-based merging criterion usually results in slightly better clusters than the distance-based criterion, but the latter has a significant speed advantage.
-CLASSIX has two parameters to be defined and its tuning is relatively straightforward.
-In brief, there is a distance parameter $R$ that serves as a tolerance for the grouping in the aggregation phase, while an $\minPts$ parameter specifies the smallest acceptable cluster size.

-Owing to the initial sorting of the data points, CLASSIX does not perform spatial range queries for each data point.
-CLASSIX's inherent simplicity allows us to derive a procedure to explain the clustering result.
-We believe that this feature, explainability, in addition to the fast clustering time of CLASSIX, might make this method very attractive to users.
+We introduce a novel clustering method called CLASSIX.
+The appealing characteristics of CLASSIX include fast speed, scalable clustering and explainable descriptions and visualization of clusters.
+It consists of two phases, namely a greedy aggregation phase of the sorted data into groups of nearby data points,  followed by the merging of groups into clusters.
+The algorithm is controlled by two scalar parameters, namely a distance parameter for the aggregation and another parameter controlling the minimal cluster size.
+Extensive experiments are conducted to give a comprehensive evaluation of the clustering performance on  synthetic and real-world datasets, with various cluster shapes and low to high feature dimensionality.
+Our experiments demonstrate that CLASSIX competes with state-of-the-art clustering algorithms.
+The algorithm has linear space complexity and achieves near linear time complexity on a wide range of problems.
+Its inherent simplicity allows for the generation of intuitive explanations of the computed clusters.

-Here we show you how to get a quick start!
+This documentation will provide you with a beginner-friendly tutorial, and show you how to get a quick start!

 Installation guide
 ------------------------------